 In Kenya, conservation of the natural resources and wildlife and the involvement and development of local communities go hand-in-hand with the sustainability of the camps and the ability to provide authentic experiences.
-Follow our journey as we explore seven properties that offer unique experiences for their travelers, are committed to conserving Kenya’s natural resources and wildlife, and are intimately involved in the development of their local communities.
+Follow our journey as we explore seven properties ( this one being angama mara ) that offer unique experiences for their travelers, are committed to conserving Kenya’s natural resources and wildlife, and are intimately involved in the development of their local communities.
 To see all of the posts from this multi-part series, click here.

 Nicky and Steve Fitzgerald have a long history in the tourism industry.
 Together, the African tourism pioneers helped establish over 60 luxury safari properties in Africa and India.
 Angama Mara is the culmination of their 30-year career.